8 Interesting Facts About Ecuador

 6. Charles Darwin developed his Theory of Coral Atolls in the Galapagos Islands.

-I’m sure you’ve heard all about Darwin’s expedition on the HMS Beagle to the Galapagos, and how came up with the ideas that lead to the theory of evolution.
-What you might not know is that he also developed the modern day theory of coral atoll development in the Galapagos Islands.
-He realized that the easternmost islands were larger and higher, and the further west you went they became smaller until you eventually had atolls.
+I’m sure you’ve heard all about Darwin’s expedition on the HMS Beagle to the Galapagos, and how he came up with the ideas that led to the theory of evolution.
+What you might not know is that he also developed the modern-day theory of coral atoll development in the Galapagos Islands.
+He realized that the easternmost islands were larger and higher, and the further west you went, the smaller they became until you eventually had atolls.
 Also, the active volcanoes were in the east and not in the west.
-This is the same thing you can see in has occurred in the Hawaiian islands.
+This is the same thing that has occurred in the Hawaiian Islands.

 The stunning Galapagos Islands in Ecuador